 Meme Stocks and FOMO

 The rise of meme stocks—stocks that gain popularity through social media—also plays into the investing habits of young adults.
-GameStop and AMC are prime examples of how young investors, driven by FOMO (fear of missing out), band together to drive up stock prices, creating short-term opportunities for profit.
+GameStop and AMC are prime examples of how young investors, driven by FOMO (fear of missing out), band together to drive up stock prices, creating short-term profit opportunities.

 The influence of social media has amplified trends in stock investing, particularly among young people, with platforms encouraging a community approach to trading.